gyanendra07/mario-jump-game/README.md

 ## ⚠️ Game Rules

-The player needs to avod any collison with the mushroom.
+The player needs to avoid any collison with the mushroom.

 ## 🧐 How to Play?